 I’ll trade you

-In 1996, the trade waste plant was managed by Cleanaway, and although they implemented considerable improvements to the plant’s operations, the colour and total dissolved solids typically found in textile wastes continued to exceed the EPA discharge license limits.
+In 1996, the trade waste plant was managed by Cleanaway, and although they implemented considerable improvements to the plant’s operations, the total dissolved solids typically found in textile wastes continued to exceed the EPA discharge license limits.

 This continued for several years, and by 2009, a business case had been proposed for upgrades to the plant to meet improved environmental outcomes.
-In 2015, North East Water eventually resumed management of the plant.
+In 2015, North East Water eventually assumed management of the plant.
 As of 2018, significant desludging (cleaning) of the lagoons are continuing, as are regular upgrades.

 North East Water enacted the first stage of the Municipal Emergency Response Plan.
 Stage 4 water restrictions were applied, and the water treatment plant, overloaded, faced a short-term inability to produce WHO standard water, forcing us to rely solely on storages of treated water within Wangaratta.
 Following a marathon effort by treatment experts, the plant finally produced WHO standard water but still required residents to keep consumption to a minimum.
 The episode lasted seven days.

 Immediately afterwards, North East Water began work on a master planning program for Wangaratta’s water security.
 Alongside this 20-year plan, emergency bores were created on Kerr and Faithful Streets.
 The water treatment plant was upgraded in 2005, which served the community well when the second bushfire occurred in 2006.